A reverse-chronological running list of published and scheduled short fiction, with links as available.

 I must have slept.
 I may have, must have dreamt, of Rosecq for it was always Rosecq, but my alarm when I lurched awake was not inspired by nightmare.
 I would have bolted upright and yelled except the thing that woke me was a weight, a solid, fleshy weight athwart me, seated between chest and belly with its legs trapping my arms and cramping my ribs so I could not breathe deeply.
 Nevertheless, I began to make a noise—muffled at once by a sweaty palm pressed over my open mouth.

 A novelette of mercantile rivalries during the Age of Discovery, and an incubus, set in the secondary world of the subcontinent.
-Forthcoming in Handsome Devil: Tales of Sin and Seduction, an anthology edited by Steve Berman, to be published by Prime Books in February 2014.
+First published in Handsome Devil: Tales of Seduction and Sin, an anthology edited by Steve Berman, published by Prime Books, February 2014.
+Reprinted in Wilde Stories 2015: The Year’s Best Gay Speculative Fiction, edited by Steve Berman (Lethe Press, 2015).

 The Hyena’s Blessing